dimerapp/dimer-vue/README.md

 This repo helps you to build the UI using the API exposed by your Dimer project.

-The goal of the project is to make it easier to make custom designs for your documentation, without re-creating the core elements or components.
+The goal of the project is to make it easier to create custom designs for your documentation, without re-creating the core elements or components.

 Following is the list of included components and API's: